Zack-John/active-directory-homelab/README.md

 <p align="center"> <img src="https://i.imgur.com/heND3fY.png" height="80%" width="80%" alt="Server 2019 Setup"/> </p>

+The first thing I like to when setting up a new machine is to change its name to something more descriptive.
+This is valuable when you have a large number of devices on a network and don't want to remember a bunch of arbitrary, OS-generated names.

+Right click on the Windows menu button (bottom left of your desktop) and click on System.
+Then click the grey button with the label "Rename this PC".
+Name it whatever you'd like.
+I went with "Domain-Controller".
+Click next and select Restart later.

 <h2>Installing Guest Additions</h2>

 The last bit of setup for our OS installation is to install the VirtualBox Guest Additions for Windows.
 Guest Additions are a set of drivers and programs that offer a host of quality of life features, such as improved performance and dynamic window resizing.
 This step isn't technically required for the lab to work, but it will make your life much easier.